A labiaplasty was performed to reduce the length of the female genitalia.View Patient Details

 After Labiaplasty surgery there will be some discomfort and swelling.
 You can expect 80% of the swelling to subside by the end of the first week.
 The remaining swelling should be gone by 6 weeks.

-- return to normal activities at 4 weeks
+- At 4 weeks: Return to normal activities

 In order to make sitting more comfortable, you will be given an inflatable donut cushion.
 Our office will also provide you with a sitz bath for therapeutic soaking in the immediate post operative period.
 You will have swelling in the first 3-4 days, and it will gradually disappear over the next couple of weeks.
 Most patients can resume sexual relations in 3 weeks.